Check out our White Paper Series!

 Kevin Arthur - Central Utah Telephone

 "Alarm monitoring is critical.
-It takes four hours to travel to two of our main sites, and we have a limited number of technicians.
+It takes four hours to travel to two of our main sites, and we have a limited number of technicians," Kevin said.

-Because network monitoring is so important to his operations, Kevin is always looking for ways to add more capabilities to his network alarm monitoring system and use it more effectively.
+Because monitoring is central to his operations, Kevin continues to add capabilities and use the system more effectively.

 "Using paging and paging over e-mail has been our biggest improvement," Kevin said.
 "We have paging alerts for everything from power outages to switch alarms.
 Every major alarm is paged to all central office technicians."

-Kevin said he also wants to monitor his switches using the IAM-5's ASCII alarm processor.
+Kevin also wants more detailed switch alarming using the IAM-5's ASCII alarm processor.
 "With ASCII, I'd like to get much more specific alarms.
 Right now our switch will print out 'Major' or 'Minor.'
 If I'm going to be paged in the middle of the night, I want to know the specifics: which site, which switch, and which card, so I know whether it's worth it to go check it out."